 SPAN 245.
-Vida y Cultura en Espana.
+Topics in Spain.
 1 Credit.

 Offered Both Fall and Spring; Lecture hours:3

 Guides students in their experience of life and culture in Spain, and fosters their reflection on the cross-cultural learning experience.
 Prerequisite: SPAN 207 or equivalent.
 Only given in the Bucknell en Espana program.